Authentication

 clk_live_* | Enterprise | Dedicated datastore |

-Enterprise customers receive a fully isolated HealthLake datastore provisioned in their preferred AWS region.
+Enterprise customers get a fully isolated datastore provisioned in their preferred region.

 read — GET operations only